cta-wave/mezzanine/README.md

 Output filenames have the following template: `<prefix>_<label>_<WxH>@<fps>_<duration-in-seconds>.mp4`
 For example: `croatia_O2_3840x2160@50_60.mp4`

-To generate a set of [WAVE mezzanine content](https://dash-large-files.akamaized.net/WAVE/Mezzanine/) for 29.97/30/59.94/60Hz you can execute the following:
+To generate a set of [WAVE mezzanine content](https://dash-large-files.akamaized.net/WAVE/Mezzanine/) you can execute the following:

-`py metamezz.py source/tearsofsteel_4k.mov mezzanine/tos -rjf resolutions_30_60.json`
+`py metamezz.py source/tearsofsteel_4k.mov mezzanine/tos source/DVB_PQ10_VandV.mov mezzanine/croatia -rjf resolutions_30_60.json resolutions_25_50.json --tonemap disabled enabled`

 This assumes the source file is in the `source` folder and generates the annotated mezzanine files in the `mezzanine` folder with the prefix `tos`.